enzo-project/enzo-dev/doc/manual/source/user_guide/HierarchyFile.rst

     Grid = 1

         This is the ID of the grid.
-Enzo grids are indexed-by-one internall.
+Enzo grids are indexed internally starting at 1.

     GridRank = 3